-In joint R&D, positive impact mechanisms (demand expansion effect and margin expansion effect) that change R&D incentive in participants due to changes in profit structure and conditions, that is, the occurrence of a certain rent and an increase in product volume, in the participants are basically the same as those in the case of a horizontal business combination123 124.
+In joint R&D, positive impact mechanisms (demand expansion effect and margin expansion effect) that change R&D incentive in participants due to changes in profit structure and conditions, that is, the occurrence of a certain rent and an increase in product volume, in the participants are basically the same as those in the case of a horizontal business combination [124] [125].
 However, while a horizontal business combination itself changes the profit structure and conditions of a combining firm, joint R&D does not change the corresponding profit structure and conditions naturally at the time when the joint R&D is implemented but only when R&D has been successful and when the competition environment in a product market has changed following the launch of a product to which participants apply the results of the R&D. It is considered that such prerequisites need to be taken into consideration.

 It is also considered that a demand expansion effect itself may never even appear (unless a participant can add a substantially high value to a product in the productization stage) with the following reason.
-While a demand expansion effect occurs when a rent occurs from sales of a product to which the results of joint R&D are applied (when price controlling power is
+While a demand expansion effect occurs when a rent occurs from sales of a product to which the results of joint R&D are applied (when price controlling power is that of the joint R&D project beyond a reasonable extent necessary for the prevention of the diversion of the technologies, etc. may fall under unfair trade practices (Part II, 2, (1), (b), {1} of Joint R&D Guidelines).

-118For more on a synergistic effect (supplementary effect), see 1 in "Introduction" of Joint R&D GLs, Collection of Counseling Cases (FY2000) Case No. 8, pages 45-46 of Odagiri (2016), pages 5 and 8 of UK R&D Block Exemption Regulations (Updated Recommendation), and page 316 of Ordover, Willig (1985).
+119For more on a synergistic effect (supplementary effect), see 1 in "Introduction" of Joint R&D Guidelines, Collection of Counseling Cases (FY2000) Case No. 8, pages 45-46 of Odagiri (2016), pages 5 and 8 of UK R&D Block Exemption Regulations (Updated Recommendation), and page 316 of Ordover, Willig (1985).

-119For more on the enhancement of investment capacity, see 1 in "Introduction" of Joint R&D GLs and Collection of Counseling Cases (FY2004) Case No. 6.
+120For more on the enhancement of investment capacity, see 1 in "Introduction" of Joint R&D Guidelines and Collection of Counseling Cases (FY2004) Case No. 6.

-120For more on R&D implementation cost reduction, see page 316 of Ordover, Willig (1985), page 45 of Odagiri (2016), pages 197-198 of Odagiri (2001), page 8 of UK R&D Block Exemption Regulations (Updated Recommendation), and pages 173-175 of Gandal, Scotchmer (1993).
+121For more on R&D implementation cost reduction, see page 316 of Ordover, Willig (1985), page 45 of Odagiri (2016), pages 197-198 of Odagiri (2001), page 8 of UK R&D Block Exemption Regulations (Updated Recommendation), and pages 173-175 of Gandal, Scotchmer (1993).
 It should be noted that resource allocation optimization can also occur through resolution of information asymmetry.
-Such resolution is achieved by, for example, a contract among participating firms or by having information on the R&D capabilities of the participating firms shared among them through joint R&D.

-121Odagiri (2016) (page 46) mentions that the combination of supplementary capabilities can be attained only insufficiently depending on the form and the manner of operation of joint research.
-Meanwhile, Joint R&D GLs mentions as follows: calling for the obligation to disclose information necessary for joint R&D on technologies, etc. does not fall under unfair trade practices, in principle (Part II, 2, (1), (a), {2} of Joint R&D GLs); and restricting the diversion of the technologies, etc. disclosed by other participants in connection with the joint R&D project regarding themes other than that of the joint R&D project beyond a reasonable extent necessary for the prevention of the diversion of the technologies, etc. may fall under unfair trade practices (Part II, 2, (1), (b), {1} of Joint R&D GLs).
+Such resolution is achieved by, for example, a contract among participating firms or by having information on the R&D capabilities of the participating firms shared among them through joint R&D. 122Odagiri (2016) (page 46) mentions that the combination of supplementary capabilities can be attained only insufficiently depending on the form and the manner of operation of joint research.
+Meanwhile, Joint R&D Guidelines mentions as follows: calling for the obligation to disclose information necessary for joint R&D on technologies, etc. does not fall under unfair trade practices, in principle (Part II, 2, (1), (a), {2} of Joint R&D Guidelines); and restricting the diversion of the technologies, etc. disclosed by other participants in connection with the joint R&D project regarding themes other than

-122As described in 2.3.1.3.3 below, it is considered that a joint R&D contract can secure a certain level of synergistic effect (supplementary effect) by calling for the obligations to disclose information on relevant technologies and to keep information confidential among participating firms.
+123As described in 2.3.1.3.3 below, it is considered that a joint R&D contract can secure a certain level of synergistic effect (supplementary effect) by calling for the obligations to disclose information on relevant technologies and to keep information confidential among participating firms.

-123See page 384 of Hagedoorn (1993) and page 415 of Belderbos, Carree, Lokshin (2006).
+124See page 384 of Hagedoorn (1993) and page 415 of Belderbos et al. (2006).